 With Unreal, you may add transparent or opaque quadrilateral, cubemap, or cylindrical overlays to your level as compositor layers.

 Asynchronous TimeWarp compositor layers (such as world-locked overlays) are rendered at the same frame rate as the compositor, rather than rendering at the application frame rate.
 They are less prone to judder, and are raytraced through the lenses, which improves the clarity of textures displayed on them.

-We recommend using compositor layers for text and for headlocked elements.
-Text rendered on compositor layers is more legible, and headlocked layers remain headlocked when Asynchronous TimeWarp interpolates dropped frames.
+We recommend using compositor layers for text.
+Text rendered on compositor layers is more legible.

 Gaze cursors and UIs are good candidates for rendering as quadrilateral compositor layers.
 Cylinders may be useful for smooth-curve UI interfaces.
 Cubemaps may be used for startup scenes or skyboxes.